Dr Wealth

 The key difference is, while SGS bonds pay the same interest every year, the SSB offer “step-up” rates, meaning that interest payment will increase the longer you hold your bonds.

-Just to give you an idea of how much to expect: the 10-year SGS has mostly yielded between to 2 to 3% over the past 10 years (before 2022), with the current yield being 3%.
+Just to give you an idea of how much to expect: the 10-year SGS has mostly yielded between to 2 to 3% over the past 10 years (before 2022).

 How to find the latest SSB rates?